dearsi-mocha/cloudsauce/_posts/2017-08-15-dotnetcore-endpoint-routability-with-localhost.markdown

 ---
 layout: post
-title:  "dotnet core 1.x endpoint routability with localhost binding"
+title:  "dotnetcore 1.x endpoint routability with localhost binding"
 date:   2017-08-15 16:10:00 -0700
-categories: dotnet core kestrel endpoint binding
+categories: dotnetcore kestrel endpoint binding
 ---

 Quite recently, I was integrating some components for a platform project I was involved with.
-Among the components was a dotnet core web app which was exposing an API endpoint.
+Among the components was a dotnetcore web app which was exposing an API endpoint.
 The endpoint was binding and serving requests properly locally, but not when it was deployed in a container on the remote host.

 The solution to this issue was an `ohh of course...` (or `/sigh`) moment but it did take a chunk of time to resolve - so maybe some others out there could use the info, or at least recache and consider it a refresher.